 Lewis Hamilton bounces back to complete practice double in Las Vegas

-Hamilton, a disappointing 10th last time out in Brazil, saw off Mercedes team-mate George Russell and Lando Norris to head both sessions on the Strip.
+Hamilton saw off Mercedes team-mate George Russell and Lando Norris to head both sessions on the strip

 Your support helps us to tell the story